 The collection of the project final reports will be classified by their SSH areas (we only refer to those projects which ticked the use-inspired checkbox).
 The motivation behind this categorisation is, firstly, to identify different social innovation aspects in different areas and, secondly, to be able to map similar social innovation patterns between different SSH areas.
 After that, the text corpora will be prepared for the further application of Natural Language Processing (NLP) methods and the possible number of distinct topics in each corpus will be approximated by the coherence tests.

-The comprehensive Latent Dirichlet Allocation (LDA) topic modelling approach shows a high alignment with the text mining goals mentioned above.
-LDA is a generative probabilistic model that has been quickly popularised among the machine learning approaches in NLP with its success in modelling abstract topics in large text corpora.
-LDA’s statistical model allows us, firstly, to identify the distinct (and also discrete) topics in each text corpus and secondly also observe the distribution of those topics in each document.
+The comprehensive Latent Dirichlet Allocation (LDA) topic modelling approach (see Blei et al., 2001) shows a high alignment with the text mining goals mentioned above.
+LDA is a generative probabilistic model that has been quickly popularised among the machine learning approaches in NLP with its success in modelling abstract topics in large text corpora which also gave it recognition in HSS areas (see Roberts et al., 2016 and Lindstedt, 2019) LDA’s statistical model allows us, firstly, to identify the distinct (and also discrete) topics in each text corpus and secondly also observe the distribution of those topics in each document.
 We will be training our LDA model perpetually with sampling processes and labelling in a feedback loop to reach a high accuracy in results.

 Labelling and categorisation of the results from the topic model will be done manually in each step by an in-house expert group of the Centre of Social Innovation.
-The criteria for the labelling and categorisation process are, firstly, the core properties of social innovation (see Section 3.2), secondly, possible indicators for the further granulation of the given scientific areas in the text corpora and, thirdly, the different positions of social innovation research within the research projects (see Section 3.3).
+The criteria for the labelling and categorisation process are, firstly, the core properties of social innovation (see Section 3.2; see also Perotte, 2011 and Li, 2011 for different manual labelling approaches in topic modelling), secondly, possible indicators for the further granulation of the given scientific areas in the text corpora and, thirdly, the different positions of social innovation research within the research projects (see Section 3.3).

 The topic modelling approach is expected to deliver a comprehensive presentation of social innovation characteristics and its locations within research processes in SNSF funded projects.